Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Conclusion

 \section{Conclusion}

-In this paper, we propose a practical and important setup in video denoising called general video denoising.
-Motivated by properties of video noises, we first propose a real video denoising network, called ReViD to achieve the state-of-the-art performance on synthetic Gaussian denoising and general real video denoising.
-Moreover, we make the first attempt to design a new noise degradation model for the real-world video denoising task which considers different kinds of noise with random shuffle.
-In addition, we propose a new real video denoising dataset with different levels of noise.
-Extensive experiments demonstrate the effectiveness and superiority of denoising and practicability of our method.
-Besides, our model has good generalization performance on unseen real videos.
+In this paper, we propose a simple-but-effective video denoising method which achieves state-of-the-art performance on both synthetic Gaussian denoising and real video denoising.
+Our proposed method mainly contains a denoising-oriented flow refinement (DFR) module and a flow-guided mutual denoising propagation (FMDP) module.
+The DFR module improves the robustness of the optical flow under different noise levels.
+The FMDP module makes use of the improved optical flow to mutually guide the feature propagation and alignment in multiple scales.
+Moreover, we design a new noise degradation model for the real-world video denoising task which considers different kinds of noise with a random shuffle.
+In addition, we propose a new real video denoising dataset with a large range of scenes and different noises.
+Our model has shown good generalization performance on unseen real videos.
+Extensive experiments demonstrate the effectiveness and superiority of our denoising method.